Impact of CCR5 Blockade in HIV+ Kidney Transplant Recipients

 - HIV+ deceased donor must have no evidence of invasive opportunistic complications of HIV infection, and must have a pre-implant biopsy.

-- Antiretroviral (ARV) Use: Participant is on stable cART regimen for at least 3 months prior to enrollment (unless changes are made due to toxicity, drug interactions,convenience or to an eligible integrase inhibitor-based regimen).
+- Antiretroviral (ARV) Use: Participant is on a stable cART regimen for at least 3 months prior to enrollment (unless changes are made due to toxicity, drug interactions, convenience or to an eligible non-protease inhibitor-based regimen).
 Switch should not be due to virologic failure.
+A regimen consisting of 2 NTRTIs and an integrase inhibitor is preferred due to minimal drug interaction but any non-protease inhibitor regimen may be used.

-- If on a non-integrase inhibitor based regimen, participant must be switched to an integrase inhibitor-based regimen based on lack of any prior drug resistance or antiretroviral-treatment failure, and be willing to remain on indefinitely unless a change is medically necessary.
-Participants who need to be switched must have been on a stable cART regimen for at least 3 months prior, and must be on the new integrase inhibitor-based regimen for at least 4 weeks prior to entry.
-Subjects who require a switch in cART regimen to become study eligible must also have an eligible HIV-1 RNA result at least 4 weeks post change in cART (and not more than 16 weeks prior to transplant).
+- If on a protease inhibitor based regimen, participant must be switched to a non-protease inhibitor-based regimen based on lack of any prior drug resistance or antiretroviral-treatment failure, and be willing to remain on indefinitely unless a change is medically necessary.
+Participants who need to be switched must have been on a stable cART regimen for at least 3 months prior, and must have an eligible HIV-1 RNA result post change in cART.

-- If already on a stable regimen of 2 nucleoside reverse transcriptase inhibitors(NRTIs) and an integrase inhibitor, participant is willing to remain on this regimen indefinitely unless a change in regimen is medically indicated.
+- If already on a stable non-protease inhibitor-based regimen, participant is willing to remain on this regimen indefinitely unless a change in regimen is medically indicated.

-- If untreated, must initiate and be willing to remain on indefinitely an antiretroviral regimen of two nucleoside reverse transcriptase inhibitors (NRTIs)and an integrase inhibitor unless a change is medically necessary.
+- If untreated, must initiate and be willing to remain on indefinitely a non-protease inhibitor-based antiretroviral regimen unless a change is medically necessary.

 - No known allergy or intolerance to components of maraviroc (MVC) or its formulation.